-As a Cardinals rookie in 1962, Fred Whitfield was rated as having one of the quickest bats in the National League.
-A first baseman and left-handed batter, Whitfield was one of the best power-hitting prospects the Cardinals’ farm system had produced in years.
+As a Cardinals rookie in 1962, first baseman Fred Whitfield was one of the best power-hitting prospects the franchise had produced in years.

-“He has a quicker bat than anyone on the Cardinals and he can reach the roof at Busch Stadium,” Vern Benson, a coach for the 1962 Cardinals, told The Sporting News.
+“He has a quicker bat than anyone on the Cardinals and he can reach the roof at Busch Stadium,” coach Vern Benson told The Sporting News.

-Said Phillies manager Gene Mauch after watching the Cardinals rookie pound Philadelphia pitching: “Fred Whitfield is the greatest hitter I’ve ever seen _ for the number of times I’ve seen him bat against us.”
+Said Phillies manager Gene Mauch after watching Whitfield pound Philadelphia pitching: “Fred Whitfield is the greatest hitter I’ve ever seen _ for the number of times I’ve seen him bat against us.”

-Whitfield, 24, went to the big-league spring training camp in 1962, but was sent to the Cardinals’ farm club in Atlanta just before the season began.
-Joe Schultz, the Atlanta manager, told The Sporting News that Whitfield “could hit 30 home runs in our park.”
+Whitfield, 24, went to the big-league spring training camp in 1962, but was sent to the Cardinals’ farm club in Atlanta before the season began.
+Atlanta manager Joe Schultz said Whitfield “could hit 30 home runs in our park.”

 He was batting .323 and leading the International League in home runs (eight) and RBI (28) when he was promoted to the Cardinals on May 26, 1962.

 The Cardinals were seeking a right-handed batter to replace injured outfielder Minnie Minoso.
-Whitfield didn’t fit the need.
 Because of a weak throwing arm after he hurt his shoulder as an American Legion pitcher, Whitfield only could play first base.
 Unlike Minoso, he batted left-handed.

 According to The Sporting News, it was Cardinals business manager Art Routzong who convinced general manager Bing Devine and manager Johnny Keane to promote Whitfield.